 A dark fantasy roleplaying world of deep magic, inspired by the myths and folklore of Eastern and Central Europe.

-The age of heroes is dead, and the bridge to glory is broken—Bifrost fell long ago.
-Midgard is lost in an age of war, of dark wilderness and lost empires sunk beneath the waves.
+Many say the age of heroes is dead.
+Bifrost, the bridge to glory, fell long ago.
+Now, Midgard is lost in an age of war: of dark wilderness, and lost empires sunk beneath the waves.
 Only magic and the warmth of hope keeps lights aglow when dread things prowl and priestly wardings shake, bent by demonic rage.

 It is a dark time.
-But a new breed of hero is coming to stand against the dark, driving it back with spell, steel, and cunning!
+But there are rumors throughout Midgard that a new breed of hero has come to stand against the dark—driving it back with spell, steel, and cunning!

 Wolfgang Baur is the author of the Kobold Guides to Game Design and the designer of Courts of the Shadow Fey, Kingdom of the Ghouls, Fortress of the Stone Giants, Dark*Matter (with Monte Cook), and many others, including foundational work on Planescape, Al-Qadim, and Zobeck.
 He has contributed creatures great and small to the D&D canon, from the demon lord Doresain in the D&D cosmology to the Shining Children and others in the recent Bestiary 2.
 He edited Dragon Magazine and Dungeon Adventures and serves as the publisher of Kobold Quarterly.
 Baur is the creator and keeper of the flame for the Midgard campaign setting.